Niekontent/lepatriinu/README.md

 ## How does the application work

 User is able to register by the name.
-User is able to crate polls.
+User is able to create polls.
 Poll contains the question and minimum two options.
 User is able to vote in the polls but only once per poll.
 After casting the vote user sees current results.
 User sees real-time updates of the poll results.